ByConity/ByConity/docker/executable_wrapper/FDB_installation.md

   Usable Regions         - 1
 ```

 That's it.
-You've finished installing Foundationdb server, now you have the `fdb.cluster` file.
-We will use it in config Byconity.
+You've finished installing Foundationdb server.
+Now you have the `fdb.cluster` file.
+We will use it in Byconity's configuration.